Softball's Hutchins Named Recipient of espnW's Summitt Award

 The 2005 season took on added significance when Hutchins was selected to be included in a pool of coaches for USA Softball's Summer Tour.
 Hutchins helped select both the USA Softball National and Elite teams and was appointed head coach for the Elite Team at the Canada Cup and made assistant coach for the National Team at the Japan Cup.
 The Elite Team posted a 10-1 record at the Canada Cup to earn the silver medal, while winning the Sendai Series at the Japan Cup.

-She has earned 15 Big Ten Conference Coach of the Year honors, eight NFCA Regional Coach of the Year awards and a pair of NFCA National Coach of the Year honors.
-The Hutchins-led Michigan coaching staff has garnered Great Lakes Region Coaching Staff of the Year honors in 12 of the last 18 seasons (1998-99, 2001-02, '04-'05, '08-'10, '13-'15) and was named Speedline/NFCA National Coaching Staff of the Year for the first time in 2005.
+She has earned 16 Big Ten Conference Coach of the Year honors, nine NFCA Regional Coach of the Year awards and a pair of NFCA National Coach of the Year honors.
+The Hutchins-led Michigan coaching staff has garnered Great Lakes Region Coaching Staff of the Year honors in 13 of the last 19 seasons (1998-99, 2001-02, '04-'05, '08-'10, '13-'16) and was named Speedline/NFCA National Coaching Staff of the Year for the first time in 2005.

-Hutchins' players have also excelled at the international level, most recently Amanda Chidester and current Wolverine Sierra Romero, who contributed to the U.S. Women's National Team's gold-medal efforts at the 2015 World Cup of Softball and Japan Cup.
-Former Michigan players Morrow (1987), Patti Benedict (1995) and Jordan Taylor (2011) were members of U.S. Pan American Games gold-medal teams, while Maggie Viefhaus and Nikki Nemitz contributed to the Team USA's gold-medal performance at the 2009 Pan American Qualifier.
-Viefhaus also claimed gold with the USA junior team at the 2007 Junior Pan Am Championships and again at the 2007 Junior World Championships.
+Hutchins' players have also excelled at the international and professional levels.
+Amanda Chidester, a five-year veteran of the U.S. Women's National Team's, contributed to gold-medal efforts at the 2016 WBSC World Championship and, along with Sierra Romero, at the 2015 World Cup of Softball and Japan Cup.
+Former Michigan players Morrow (1987), Patti Benedict (1995) and Jordan Taylor (2011) were members of U.S. Pan American Games gold-medal teams.
+Maggie Viefhaus claimed gold with the USA junior team at the 2007 Junior Pan Am Championships and again at the 2007 Junior World Championships.
 Samantha Findlay, Tiffany Haas, Jessica Merchant and Jennie Ritter played for Hutchins during the 2005 Canada Cup and International Cup, while Findlay and Ritter joined Hutchins again in 2006 as the Wolverine trio led the USA squad to gold at the World University Games.

 On March 31, 2000, Hutchins moved to the top of the all-time win list for University of Michigan coaches -- female or male -- with win No. 638, a 1-0 victory vs. Indiana in the conference season-opening game.
 On February 28, 2007, she became just the seventh coach in NCAA softball history -- and the sixth in Division I -- to reach 1,000 career wins.
-She now ranks as one of just three NCAA softball coaches to surpass 1,400 career wins.
+She ranks as one of just three NCAA softball coaches to surpass 1,400 career wins and is on track to be the first to reach 1,500.

 Before becoming Michigan's third softball coach, Hutchins spent one year as the head coach at Ferris State University (1982).
 While at Ferris, she led the Bulldogs to the NCAA Division II National Tournament and was selected Great Lakes Intercollegiate Athletic Conference Coach of the Year.
 Hutchins was an assistant coach at Indiana University (1981) -- under legendary coach Gayle Blevins -- and at Michigan (1983-84).